Doon Mackichan

-Doon Mackichan (/məˈkiːxən, -ˈiːkən/; born 1962) is a British actress, comedian and writer.
-She co-created, wrote and performed in the double-Emmy-award-winning Smack the Pony.
-She frequently collaborates with Armando Iannucci and Steve Coogan, having played multiple characters in The Day Today, Brass Eye and Alan Partridge, and has also appeared in Toast of London and Two Doors Down.
-Mackichan was nominated for Best Female Comedy Performance at the 2014 British Academy Television Awards for her performance in Plebs and won critical praise for her performance alongside John Malkovich in Bitter Wheat in 2019.
+Sarah Doon Mackichan (/məˈkiːxən, -ˈiːkən/; born 7 August 1962) is a British actress, comedian and writer.
+She co-created, wrote and performed in the double-Emmy-award-winning sketch comedy series Smack the Pony (1999–2003, 2017).
+She frequently collaborates with Armando Iannucci and Steve Coogan, having played multiple characters in the comedy series The Day Today (1994) and Brass Eye (2001).
+She played the role of Cathy in the BBC One sitcom Two Doors Down (2016–2022, 2023).

+Mackichan was nominated for Best Female Comedy Performance at the 2014 British Academy Television Awards for her performance in the ITV2 sitcom Plebs (2013–2018).
+She was nominated for Best Female Television Comic at the 2014 National Comedy Awards for her performance in the sitcom Toast of London (2013–2015).
+She won critical praise for her performance alongside John Malkovich in the theatre show Bitter Wheat (2019).

 Early life

-Mackichan was born in London and brought up in a small town near Fife.
+Mackichan was born on 7 August 1962 in London and later moved with her family to the Scottish village of Upper Largo.
 She studied drama at Manchester University.